-To Friends and Family-
+To Friends and Family,

 Since Jude was born and we found out that he had cystic fibrosis, our goal has been to do everything that we could to keep Jude’s lungs healthy until the medical community could develop a breakthrough drug that could help maintain his health throughout his life.
 Our dream has been that he could live a full, healthy life.
-Our dream has been that he could avid the terrible fate that so many people with CF before him have had, which included chronic health problems, lung transplants, and a very early death.
+Our hope has been that he could avoid the terrible fate that so many people with CF before him have had, which included chronic health problems, lung transplants, and a very early death.